pkardjian/soccer_injury_risk_prediction/README.md

 Part of the intention of this model was also to help clubs make informative decisions when it comes to limiting injuries.
 However, the obtained and engineered features did not show much correlation at all with the target.
 Although this limits the ability to show what features contribute to player injuries, it provided insight into features that do not need to be monitored when trying to monitor injurty risk.

-Despite poor performance across the board due to low correlation coefficients, our best model, LR-L2, yields a recall of 0.851 and AUC of 0.726.
-We are satisfied with this result when considering the goal of our investigation.
-As previously mentioned, we want to provide insight to coaching staff about potential players who may be at risk of injury to help them take the necessary steps and ultimately, reduce the number of injuries suffered across their squad.
-Incorrectly diagnosing a player as being at risk of injury will only result in increased precaution.
-In contrast, if we incorrectly classified a player to non-injury when they are prone to injury, it would put them at great risk.
-Therefore, LR-L2’s high recall and adequate ability to distinguish positives from negatives makes it a suitable candidate given our problem statement.
+Despite poor performance across the board due to low correlation coefficients, our best model, LR-L2, yields a recall of 0.851 and AUC of 0.726 which is satisfactory when considering the goal of our investigation.

 ## Next Steps